NSCA CPT Study Guide

 A macrocycle is the largest division, typically an entire training year or up to four years.

 Mesocycles make up macrocycles.
 Typically, there are 2 or more in one macrocycle.
-This number depends on the athlete’s goals and the number of sport competitions in a macrocycle.
+This number depends on the athlete’s goals and the number of sports competitions in a macrocycle.

 Microcycles make up the mesocycles.
 They are typically 1 – 4 weeks and include daily and weekly training variations.